contentstack/cli/packages/contentstack/README.md

 ## `csdx cm:stack-clone`

-This command allows you to migrate data (structure or content or both) from one stack to another stack (either new or existing)
+Clone data (structure or content or both) of a stack into another stack

 ```
-This command allows you to migrate data (structure or content or both) from one stack to another stack (either new or existing)
+Clone data (structure or content or both) of a stack into another stack
-...
 Use this plugin to automate the process of cloning a stack in a few steps.